clauseHQ/demo-clause-ibm-perishable-goods/README.md

 You can read more about the Client Application [here](https://github.com/clauseHQ/demo-clause-ibm-perishable-goods/blob/master/apps/clause-perishable-goods-client/README.md).

-Click the Client App link under 'LAST EXECUTION RESULT' to view your demonstration app, it should look like the screenshot at the top of this page.
+Click the Client App link under `LAST EXECUTION RESULT` to view your demonstration app, it should look like the screenshot at the top of this page.
 Note that Hyperledger Composer is used to store the state of shipments, importers, growers, shippers on the blockchain, while the contract logic is invoked out-of-process using the Cicero Server.
 Follow the instructions

 <img src="docs/pipeline.png" width="750">